 Does the report contain any exempt or confidential information not for publication?
-N

-What are the relevant corporate priorities?
-Connecting communities

-Which wards are impacted?
-Sustainable South Kesteven Enabling economic opportunities Housing Effective council (All Wards); --------------------------- ---
+No What are the relevant corporate priorities?
+Connecting communities Sustainable South Kesteven Enabling economic opportunities Housing Effective council Which wards are impacted?
+(All Wards);

 1. Implications

 Taking into consideration implications relating to finance and procurement, legal and governance, risk and mitigation, health and safety, diversity and inclusion, safeguarding, staffing, community safety, mental health and wellbeing and the impact on the Council's declaration of a climate change emergency, the following implications have been identified: